hossProjects/ElvUI_Updater/README.md

 It assumes you already have World of Warcraft Classic installed.

 Future developement includes an option to create user task, in task scheduler, for daily checks.
-This option has been left out until enoug interest is shown to support it.
+This option has been left out until enough interest is shown to support it.

 # INSTALLATION